discos/doc/user/srt/source/Appendix_A.rst

     schedule

   * **Device**: number of the currently selected device (see device= command)

+  * **Rest Freq.**: rest frequency of the line(s) being observed (MHz).
+The number in brackets indicates how many IFs the given rest frequency refers to.

   * **Tracking**: tracking status of the telescope, including antenna, active surface, minor servo.
 A red ``o`` means the telescope is not